 For explanation of figures and data, see footnotes below.

-Energy savings since baseline
+Energy savings since energy efficiency baseline

 %